15 Long Haircuts for Thick Hair That Makes It Manageable

 Will layering cause more frizz or puffiness in thick hair?

-Can you air-dry thick hair and still get the definition?
+Can you air-dry thick hair and still get definition?

 Final Word from Haiirology